 - The implementation of GIS in developing countries is its own necessity and a constant demand from international development cooperation organizations

 - The existence of GIS in municipalities attracts researchers and offers advantages to the private company executing public works.

 - Training is essential before and during GIS implementation projects

 - Free Software Saves Economic Limitation in Acquiring Licenses

 - The user communities, Mailing lists, etc. represent the support that organizations seek when implementing free software

-- Although GIS in these countries are young, from the beginning they must consider the spatial data infrastructure (SDI) approach
+- Although GIS in these countries are young, from the beginning they must contemplate the spatial data infrastructures (SDI) approach

 - The existence of data in other formats is valuable, although poor in cartographic quality is very rich in reference information.

-The days to be held in September this year in Argentina Are the result of the results in Latin America, which are complemented by efforts such as the Venezuela but possibly that this year one of the suggestions of the event will be the creation of events in other environments of the continent where there are already seeds that others left.
-And although there have been days (formal or informal), a day in Guatemala with a Central American, Caribbean and Mexican scope for the 2010 year would not hurt.
+The days to be held in September this year in Argentina Are the result of the results in Latin America, which are complemented by efforts such as the Venezuela but possibly that this year one of the event's suggestions will be the creation of events in other areas of the continent where there are already seeds that others have left behind.
+And although there have been conferences (formal or informal), a conference in Guatemala with a Central American, Caribbean and Mexico scope for 2010 would not hurt.

 There I tell you about the effort that these guys will make, that because I know a lot about their dedication and ability I know that they will be able to do a great role with gvSIG.
 Here you can To lower Camargo's presentation.